 They will also accept hand-delivered forms, so if you’re local to Jefferson City, drop it off at:

 Jefferson City, Missouri 65102

-Along with your completed form – whether online or on paper – you will need to submit a valid Certificate of Existence (or Certificate of Good Standing) from the state where your LLC was formed.
+Along with your completed form – whether online or on paper – you will need to submit a valid Certificate of Good Standing from the state where your LLC was formed.
 It must not be more than 60 days old.

 Processing times vary depending on how you file.
 Online forms are processed in 24 hours, mailed ones in 4-7 business days, and in-person submissions while you wait.

 After your form is in and your fee is paid, sit back, take a deep breath, and pat yourself on the back.
 Your LLC is on its way to foreign qualification and you’re embarking on another chapter in the life of your business.

 New state, new business name rules.
 Be sure to check your name’s compliance with Missouri state law before submitting your application.
 Your LLC name must:

 - Use one of the following – “limited company,” “limited liability company,” “LC,” “LLC,” “L.C.,” or “L.L.C.”

 - Not include the words “corporation,” “incorporated,” “limited partnership,” “limited liability partnership,” or any forms/abbreviations of these terms